 message property

-An annotatedCodeLocation object MAY contain a property named message whose value is a string that describes the significance of this location within a particular context.
+An annotatedCodeLocation object MAY contain a property named message whose value is a string containing a plain text message (§3.10.2) that describes the significance of this location within a particular context.

+richMessage property

+If an annotatedCodeLocation object contains a message property (§3.25.8), it MAY also contain a property named richMessage whose value is a string containing a rich text message (§3.10.3) that describes the significance of this location within a particular context.

 kind property